 Courant numbers as high as 3.0 can be used when the Full Momentum computational method is selected, while Courant numbers as high as 5.0 can provide enough accuracy and stability when using the Diffusion Wave computational method.

 However, there may be instances where a Courant number of 1.0 (or less) is required for accuracy and stability—even when using the more stable Diffusion Wave method.
 Generally, the computation interval should be small enough such that the time required for water to move through any cell is greater than the time step interval.
 Most importantly, the time step selected must be sufficiently small to produce stable results, which can be determined by viewing stage and discharge hydrograph plots from within the 2D mesh.

 2D Computational Output Settings

-As discussed in the prior section, there are many items that impact the computational run times.
-An area that is commonly overlooked is the output interval specified in the analysis dialog box.
+As discussed in the prior section, many items can impact the computational run times.
+An area that is commonly overlooked is the output interval specified in the Compute Unsteady – Current Scenario dialog box.

 2D Computational Volume Accounting